Store Creation

 // use meta-information to determine the specific use the information portion

-// person that must get an update from action to update the person
+// person that must be updated of action to update the person

 }